ayush194/MineSAT/Readme.md

 ## Benchmarks :

-• 82958 steps were required to solve a 9x9 SUDOKU+ from the first assignment and it took 85.7702 seconds to solve.
+* 588 steps were required to solve a 9x9 SUDOKU+ from the first assignment and it took 3.77585 seconds to solve.
-• 1 step was required to solve a 4x4 SUDOKU+ and it took 0.010606 seconds to solve.
+* 1 step was required to solve a 4x4 SUDOKU+ and it took 0.010606 seconds to solve.
+* 117.045, 691.537 and 0.006961 seconds were required to clear uuf175-021, uuf175-033 and uf50-022 benchmarks.